-- Lubricate Engine and Prime Smoke Unit

-- Read all General Maintenance Instruction

-- Apply power to run as described in the Modes of Operation section
+- Lubricate Engine - Read all General Maintenance and Operation Instructions - Prime Smoke Unit - Apply power to run as described in the Modes of Operation

 Lubrication

 You should lubricate the engine to prevent it from squeaking and to prevent excessive wear.
 Use light household oil and follow the lubrication points marked "L" (shown below).
 Do not over-oil.
 Use only a drop or two on each pivot point.